allegheny-college-cmpsc-303-fall-2024/course-materials/README.md

 - Attending class and completing entrace/exit tickets.
   - Tickets will be assigned during class, and cannot be completed outside of class time.
 They are the primary form of attendance tracking, which will be supplemented by visual confirmation that student is present.
   - Tickets come in different forms, such as Google Forms, Discord threads, and short Github assignments.
-You receive points for completing these assignments regardless of correctness, but you must at least attempt to respond to the prompt given to ensure points.
+You receive points for completing these assignments regardless of correctness, but you must at least attempt to respond to the prompt to ensure credit.
-  - Successful completion of some tickets will require reading/watching/listening assigned materials outside of class.
+  - Successful completion of some tickets will require outside-of-class preparation, such as reading an article or listening to a podcast.
 - Speaking in class (answering a question, asking a question, conributing to a discussion, responding to a prompt etc.)
 - Speaking with professor one-on-one during lab time or open work time
 - Attending professor office hours